Uncategorized

 Barry: Here’s another story, this old boy, the head bouncer, his name was David Ogle, everybody called him ‘Killer’.
 He looked like a cotton bale with arms and legs.
 And we were standing there in line, and they gave us these gourmet meals for lunch.
 I said, ‘Well, David, you and I are gonna have a good meal.’
 He said, ‘I’d give my right arm for a slice of white bread.’
 He didn’t like that fancy food.
 He just wanted some white bread and baloney.

-Lets talk ‘Dallas’ for a minute.
-Now if you remember I stood in for both Larry and Patrick Duffy on Dallas, so I know those guys a bit.
-Larry could be pretty sharp-edged if you didn’t remember your mark, your lines, or delayed production in any way.
+Paul: Lets talk the inner ‘Dallas’ for a minute.
+Now if you remember I stood in for both Larry and Patrick Duffy, so I kinda know those guys a bit.
+The way I remember him, Larry could be pretty sharp-edged if you didn’t remember your mark, your lines, or delayed production in any way.
 Our friends over Dallas Fanzine wanted me to ask you what’s your memories of Larry Hagman.

 Barry: Larry, he was all right.
 I remember he got mad at me because I lost a bunch of weight when I was doing the series.
 I was supposed to have a heart attack in the series.
 I thought, well, what’s the first thing you do when you have a heart attack?
 Drop off a bunch of weight.
 So, I just started eating apples.
 When I was hungry, I’d eat an apple, and then that was it.
 I just ate apples.
 And I dropped down from about 220 to 190, and the next time I go over to the Dallas set, they had to alter my uniform and all that stuff.
 Larry says, how’d you lose all that weight?
 I said, ‘I just ate apples.’
 He said, ‘what else?’
 I said, ‘that was it.
 Just apples.’
 And he just looked at me kind of with his mouth open and said, ‘You son-of-a-bitch!’